 Participants will receive a full-range of supports, ensuring that they are successful with the participant-directed experience.
-Individuals choosing Employer or Budget Authority will receive support from certified Vendor Fiscal/Employer Agents (F/EA), Support Brokers, and Service Coordinators to assist them in their role as the commonlaw employer of their workers.
-The F/EA will:
+Individuals choosing Employer Authority will receive support from a certified Fiscal/Employer Agent (F/EA), Support Brokers and Service Coordinators to assist them in their role as the common-law employer of their workers.
+The Fiscal/Employer Agent will:

-- Enroll participants in Financial Management Service (FMS) and apply for and receive approval from the IRS to act as an agent on behalf of the participant; - Provide orientation and skills training to participants or their representative on required documentation for all directly hired support workers, including the completion of federal and state forms; the completion of timesheets; good hiring and firing practices; establish work schedules; develop job descriptions; train and supervision of workers; effective management of workplace injuries; and workers compensation; - Establish, maintain and process records for all participants and support workers with confidentiality, accuracy and appropriate safeguards; - Establish and maintain a separate bank account for the purposes of managing participant directed funds and provide a full accounting of the use of these funds; - Conduct criminal background checks and when applicable, child abuse clearances, on potential employees; - Assist participants in verifying support workers citizenship or alien status; - Distribute, collect and process support worker timesheets as verified and approved by the participant; - Prepare and issue support workers' payroll checks, as approved in the participant's ISP; - Withhold, file and deposit federal, state and local income taxes in accordance with federal IRS and state Department of Revenue rules and regulations; - Broker workers' compensation for all support workers through an appropriate agency; - Process all judgments, garnishments, tax levies, or any related holds on workers' pay as may be required by federal, state or local laws: - Prepare and disburse IRS Forms W-2's and/or 1099's, wage and tax statements and related documentation annually;

-- Assist in implementing the state's quality management strategy related to FMS; - Establish an accessible customer service system for the participant and the Service Coordinator; - Receive, verify and process all invoices for Participant Goods and Services as approved in the Participant's Spending Plan (Budget Authority only); - Procure participant employer-related functions training for common-law employers through a Support Broker(s); and - Provide written financial reports to the participant, the Service Coordinator and OLTL on a monthly and quarterly basis, and as requested by the participant, Service Coordinator, and OLTL (Budget Authority only).
+- Enroll participants in Financial Management Service (FMS) and apply for and receive approval from the IRS to act as an agent on behalf of the participant; - Provide orientation and skills training to participants on required documentation for all directly hired support workers, including the completion of federal and state forms; the completion of timesheets; good hiring and firing practices; establishing work schedules; developing job descriptions; training and supervision of workers; effective management of workplace injuries; and workers compensation; - Establish, maintain and process records for all participants and support workers with confidentiality, accuracy and appropriate safeguards; - Establish and maintain a separate bank account for the purposes of managing participant directed funds and provide a full accounting of the use of these funds; - Conduct criminal background checks and when applicable, child abuse clearances, on potential employees; - Assist participants in verifying support workers citizenship or alien status; - Distribute, collect and process support worker timesheets as verified and approved by the participant; - Prepare and issue support workers' payroll checks, as approved in the participant's Individual Support Plan; - Withhold, file and deposit federal, state and local income taxes in accordance with federal IRS and state Department of Revenue rules and regulations; - Broker workers' compensation for all support workers through an appropriate agency; - Process all judgments, garnishments, tax levies, or any related holds on workers' pay as may be required by federal, state or local laws; - Prepare and disburse IRS Forms W-2's and/or 1099's, wage and tax statements and related documentation annually; - Assist in implementing the state's quality management strategy related to FMS; - Establish an accessible customer service system for the participant and the Service Coordinator; - Procure participant employer-related functions training for common-law employers through a Support Broker(s); and - Provide written financial reports to the participant, the Service Coordinator and OLTL on a monthly and quarterly basis, and as requested by the participant, Service Coordinator, and OLTL.

-Participants may receive assistance and training from Support Brokers on their roles and responsibilities as a commonlaw employer.
+Participants may receive assistance and training from Support Brokers on their roles and responsibilities as a common-law employer.
 Support Broker services are designed to provide assistance as needed with employer-related functions and maintenance in order to support the participant's ability to self-direct their services.
 Support Broker services are optional services and may supplement, but do not replace, the supports provided by either the F/EA or Service Coordinator.
 To support a participant to self-direct, duties performed by a Support Broker may include assistance with: